Ian Goodenough: Federal politics

 A "longstanding member of the Liberal Party", Goodenough was president of the party's branch in the Division of Moore from 2007 to 2011, replacing Michaelia Cash following her election to the Senate at the 2007 federal election.
 He was preselected for Moore in July 2012, and won the seat at the 2013 federal election with 53.08 percent on first preferences (and 61.86 percent of the 2PP vote), replacing the retiring Mal Washer.
 Goodenough has been described as a member of the conservative faction of the Liberal Party, in particular, belonging to the "National Right" faction, headed by Peter Dutton.
-Goodenough sits on the Standing Committees for Procedure and Tax and Revenue, and on the Joint Standing Committee for Electoral Matters.
-He also sits on the Speaker's Panel, whose members chair the house in the absence of both the Speaker and Deputy Speakers.
+Goodenough sat on the Standing Committees for Procedure and Tax and Revenue, and on the Joint Standing Committee for Electoral Matters.
+He also sat on the Speaker's Panel, whose members chair the house in the absence of both the Speaker and Deputy Speakers.

-Goodenough was re-elected as the member for Moore at the 2022 federal election, but suffered a -11.0% swing in the two-party preferred vote.
+Goodenough was re-elected as the member for Moore at the 2022 federal election, but suffered a –11.0% swing in the two-party preferred vote.
 He finished with 50.7% of the two-party preferred vote, compared to Labor candidate Tom French on 49.3%.
-Moore is now Western Australia’s most marginal Liberal-held seat.
+Moore then became Western Australia's most marginal Liberal-held seat.